-There are a lot of misconceptions about Berlin Food Stories when it comes to both who’s behind it and how the whole project functions.
-Allow me therefore to first clarify a few things.
+There are often a lot of misconceptions about Berlin Food Stories when it comes to both who’s behind it and how the whole project functions.
+Allow me therefore to clarify a few things.

 BFS FACTS PACK:

 I’m the only full-time person behind Berlin Food Stories.
-Besides me, there is the extraordinary Kate who takes some operational workload off my back and generally acts as my second brain.
-Sonni helps me with photo and video shoots as well as web photo post-production, and then there are a couple of great people who run food tours in my name (like the amazing Liv).
+Besides me, there is the extraordinary Sarah who takes some operational workload off my back and generally acts as my second brain.
+Sonni helps me with photo and video shoots as well as web photo post-production (and a lot of eating), and then there are a couple of great people who run food tours in my name (like the amazing Liv).

 All BFS content is produced by myself be it photography, videography or written texts.
 The same applies to my Instagram.